PinewoodRobotics/B.L.I.T.Z/README.md

 ## Goal

 The main goal of this is to create a code base such that we can put it on a raspberry pi, run one command, and everything is up and running.

+## Running the code

+Remember to do `pip install -e .` in the root directory to install all the packages.
+Also remember do to `make generate-proto` in the root directory to generate the python files from the proto files.